 Having gone to college in Massachusetts and lived in Connecticut for many years, I consider myself a connoisseur of the true New England clambake.
 The kind that involves an entire day of work amongst several dozen friends, lots of beer, incredible food and a sunset that will make you weep for its ruddy glory.

 Most clambake recipes now involve a pot and an oven.

 Even many dyed-in-the-wool New Englanders don’t know how to do a proper beach clambake.
 Few realize you need rocks – a LOT of them – to help the fire to achieve inferno-level radiant heat.
 Even fewer know you MUST use rockweed as the seaweed of choice.
 It has tiny bladders filled with seawater that pop and add steam to the cooking process.

-I will show you, my worthy Citizens, the TRUE path to culinary glory!!!
+I will show you the TRUE path to culinary glory, my Citizens!!!
 My version of the classic is staunchly New England, with a detour or two into California and the Pacific Northwest.

 A clambake is pretty much an all-day affair, so bring along a midday snack and plenty of beverages.
 You will also need tons of butter, bread or rolls, salt, pepper, Tabasco and spicy mustard.
 For dessert, bring watermelon, cantaloupe, peaches, berries and other fresh fruits as well as homemade pies.
 In Maine, blueberry pie is pretty much mandatory.